Romance scam: Impersonation of military personnel

 A rapidly growing technique scammers use is to impersonate American military personnel.
 Scammers prefer to use the images, names and profiles of soldiers as this usually inspires confidence, trust and admiration in their victims.
 Military public relations often post information on soldiers without mentioning their families or personal lives, so images are stolen from these websites by organized Internet crime gangs often operating out of Nigeria or Ghana.

 These scammers tell their victims they are lonely, or supporting an orphanage with their own money, or needing financial assistance because they cannot access their own money in a combat zone.
 The money is always sent to a third party to be collected for the scammer.
 Sometimes the third party is real, sometimes fictitious.
 Funds sent by Western Union and MoneyGram do not have to be claimed by showing identification if the sender sends money using a secret pass phrase and response.
-The money and can be picked up anywhere in the world.
+The money can be picked up anywhere in the world.
 Some scammers may request Bitcoin as an alternative payment method.

+eWhoring

+In eWhoring, a scammer uses a collection of stolen nude or explicit photos to impersonate a specific person to sell more photos and video to a victim, entice them into sending money for promised dates, cam sessions, or in-person meet-ups, or to distribute phishing links.
+The original photo sets may originally have been consensually shared by the person being impersonated, or can be the result of revenge porn, hacks or other theft.
+As with other Romance scams, reports of eWhoring grew dramatically during the coronavirus pandemic.

+Impersonation can range from outright fraud to more complicated practices like chat teams, in which the person in the photos may hire a third-party or chat team to impersonate them through direct messages, selling photos to fans directly.
+In response to concerns over impersonation, potential victims may request specific photos with proof that it is actually them, such as holding a specific object or writing a specific message on a piece of paper.
+In May 2023, the adult subscription site My.Club instituted a "No Fake Creators" policy, and announced that every person using the platform to sell photos, videos or conversation would be required to undergo identity verification, including facial scanning, each time they logged onto the platform.